-2. Your website IS old or outdated.
+2. Your website looks old or outdated - Part 2

 Over 8?
 Time for new mattress.
 Over 3?
 Time for a new website.
 Could be even less in your industry.
 Some industries, such as consumer goods, practically demand a new site every 6 months!
 For most companies, though, the window is this: Your site will start to show its age in about 18-24 months.
 It should remain passable for about 3 years max if you have a proactive content strategy and keep the info on your site up to date.
 Beyond 3 years you’ll be falling behind technology and worse, your customers’ expectations.

 Just how much can change in 3 years?
 Well, check out this small list of big developments that have come about in recent years: